History of Transylvania: Spread of Christianity

-Sparse archeological findings from the 4th century (Biertan Donarium, a clay pot with Christain symbols from Moigrad, and another clay pot with Chi Rho monogram at the bottom from Ulpia Traiana for example) point at minor Christian communities isolated from the main group.
+Sparse archeological findings from the 4th century (Biertan Donarium, a clay pot with Christian symbols from Moigrad, and another clay pot with Chi Rho monogram at the bottom from Ulpia Traiana for example) point at minor Christian communities isolated from the main group.

 The Biertan Donarium was found in 1775.
 There are two theories on the origins of this artifact.
 According to the supporters of the Daco-Romanian continuity theory this donarium was made by the survivor Latin-speaking Christian population population of Dacia following the Aurelian Retreat.
 Those historians who are sceptic about this object point to the dubious circumstances of this finding.
 They emphasize that there were no Roman settlements or Christian churches near to Biertan.
 According to them this object was made in Aquileia in Northern Italy during the 4th century and it was carried into Transylvania as a loot by Gothic warriors or by trading.
 It is the most possible that the find from Biertan is a result of plundering in Illyricum or Pannonia or in the Balkans anytime between the fourth and the sixth century and this artifact was reused as a pagan object by its new owners.
 Originally it was intended to be hung from a candelabrum but the perforations made later indicate it was reused and attached to a coffer for storing vessels or other goods.
 According to this opinion even its usage for Christian purposes should be questioned in the territory of Transylvania.